Unboxed-Software/solana-course/content/pda.md

 This approach reduces the size required for each map account, but ultimately still adds an unnecessary requirement to the process: having to read the information on the map account *before* being able to find the accounts with the relevant note data.

-There may be times where using the approach makes sense for your application, but we don't recommend it as your "go to" strategy.
+There may be times where using this approach makes sense for your application, but we don't recommend it as your "go to" strategy.

 ### Map to data using PDA derivation